STORIES OF THE HEART

 Sergio was found to be 4 years behind in his reading and math skills.
 While reluctant to begin working with the staff and program at The Tutoring Club, Sergio had become one of their top success stories!
 He is currently thriving and working at grade level in all areas of his school work.
 Sergio is on track to move through his school years knowing he is capable of excelling!

-The CASA Foundation of Las Vegas has teamed with Best Buy to purchase, at a reduced rate, computers, printers, cables, loaded with software and anti-virus software to high school students.
+The Children’s Foundation of Las Vegas works with local businesses to purchase, at a reduced rate, computers, printers, cables, loaded with software and anti-virus software to high school students.
 Yovanna cried when she was presented with her own computer that will go with her wherever she lives.

-Foster families receive monthly payments for the living expenses of children in foster care but the $180.00 football registration fees were beyond the budget.
-The foster father completed the CASA Foundation of Las Vegas online application, provided the documentation supporting the amount he was requesting, and within days picked up a check to enroll Clayton in Pop Warner football.
+Foster families receive monthly payments for the living expenses of children in foster care, but some fees are beyond their budget.
+The foster father completed the Children’s Foundation of Las Vegas online request, provided the documentation supporting the amount he was requesting, and within days picked up a check to enroll Clayton in Pop Warner football.

-Diabetes is in Avila’s family history, and when Avlia was 8 and Avlia was diagnosed with diabetes.
+Diabetes is in Avila’s family history, and when Avlia was 8 she was diagnosed with diabetes.

 Orin & Brenda